 Neck exercises at home with resistance

-Resistive Neck Exercisers for neck pain, headaches, shoulder and arm pains and tingling in the arm.
+Resistive Neck Exercisers can used for neck pain, headaches, shoulder and arm pains and tingling in the arm.

 What is the aim?